Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

-The Brainchip CNN2SNN toolkit provides means to convert Convolutional Neural Networks (CNN) that were trained using Deep Learning methods to a low-latency and low-power Spiking Neural Network (SNN) for use with the Akida Execution Engine.
+The Brainchip CNN2SNN toolkit provides means to convert Convolutional Neural Networks (CNN) that were trained using Deep Learning methods to a low-latency and low-power Spiking Neural Network (SNN) for use with the Akida runtime.
 This document is a guide to that process.

-The Akida Execution Engine provides Spiking Neural Networks (SNN) in which communications between neurons take the form of “spikes” or impulses that are generated when a neuron exceeds a threshold level of activation.
+The Akida neuromorphic IP provides Spiking Neural Networks (SNN) in which communications between neurons take the form of “spikes” or impulses that are generated when a neuron exceeds a threshold level of activation.
 Neurons that do not cross the threshold generate no output and contribute no further computational cost downstream.
 This feature is key to Akida hardware efficiency.
-The Akida Execution Engine further extends this efficiency by operating with low bitwidth “synapses” or weights of connections between neurons.
+The Akida neuromorphic IP further extends this efficiency by operating with low bitwidth “synapses” or weights of connections between neurons.

 Despite the apparent fundamental differences between SNNs and CNNs, the